sjburgess/UW-Roundnet-Website/README.md

 ### Day 7: Daily Scrum Meeting
 - **Savanna:**
-  - *What did you do yesterday?*  Yesterday ai collected photos and made a draft outline for the about section of the website.
+  - *What did you do yesterday?*  Yesterday I Finished descriptions needed for the sprint 3 functionality and requirements
-  - *What are you planning to do today?*  Today I plan to upload the photos and finalize placement of the information and layout of the page.
-I also plan to upload my finished sheet to GitHub to eventually be added as a tab on the site.
+  - *What are you planning to do today?*  Today I plan to finaalize the Read Me structure for work showing our Sprint 3 progress
   - *Any problems?* no issues!

 - **Sarah:**